 Ultimate Guide Strategy Guide + Weekly Pro Tips

 The main waste case is pre-farming too broadly.
-Do not sink resources into Normal Attack books just because the menu shows them.
-Do not overfarm ER pieces if one weapon swap would already solve your rotation.
-Do not assume the final ascension route from an older infographic is still correct without checking your current patch.
-For Nicole specifically, focused investment beats symmetrical investment.
+Do not sink books into Normal Attack just because the menu lists it.
+Do not overfarm Energy Recharge pieces if a single weapon swap would already fix your rotation.
+For Nicole, focused investment beats symmetrical investment every time.

-Nicole’s support value is easiest to preserve if she plays short field time.
-Cast her Skill early in the rotation so the team gets the ATK buff and shield before the main damage window begins.
-If Burst is available, use it within the same setup sequence and then swap out.
-The goal is not to extend her field time for extra normal attacks; the goal is to establish her support package and hand the field to the damage dealer.
+Keep her field time short.
+Cast her Skill early so the team gets the ATK buff and shield before the main damage window opens, fire her Burst in the same setup sequence if it is up, then swap out.
+The goal is never extra normal attacks — it is establishing the support package and handing the field to your carry.

-The shield should be treated as interruption control first and raw tanking second.
-If the shield lets your carry finish a combo or stay inside a damage window without getting staggered, it has already done its job.
-That is also why Skill levels matter so much.
-A stronger shield is not just safety; it is uptime.
-Nicole’s ATK-based projections or coordinated damage then continue contributing after she leaves the field, which is where the build pays off.
+Treat the shield as interruption control first, raw tanking second.
+If it lets your carry finish a combo inside a damage window without getting staggered, it has done its job.
+That is also why Skill levels matter so much: a stronger shield is uptime, not just safety, and her ATK-based off-field contribution keeps paying out after she leaves.